The Scene

 Joshua Hopkins

-Also a force on the competition stage, Joshua Hopkins has won numerous awards and distinctions.
-He was the winner of both the Verbier Festival Academy's 2008 Prix d'Honneur and the Borletti-Buitoni Trust Award in 2006.
-He was also a prizewinner at the prestigious ARD Musikwettbewerb of 2006 and at the 2005 Plácido Domingo Operalia Competition held in Madrid.
-In 2002, José Carreras presented him with the first place prize in the Julián Gayarre International Singing Competition.
-The artist has also received prizes from the George London Foundation and the Jacqueline Desmarais Foundation, and won the Sylva Gelber Foundation Award from the Canada Council for the Arts.
+Joshua Hopkins has won numerous awards and distinctions.
+Most recently, he won a JUNO Award for his portrayal of Athanaël in Chandos Record’s recording of Massenet’s Thaïs in concert with Toronto Symphony Orchestra and conducted by Sir Andrew Davis.
+He was the winner of both the Verbier Festival Academy’s 2008 Prix d’Honneur and the Borletti-Buitoni Trust Award in 2006.
+He was also a prizewinner at the prestigious 2006 ARD Musikwettbewerb in Munich and at the 2005 Operalia Competition held in Madrid.
+In 2002, José Carreras presented him with the first-place prize in the Julián Gayarre International Singing Competition in Pamplona.
+Joshua has also received prizes from the George London Foundation, the Jacqueline Desmarais Foundation, and won the Sylva Gelber Foundation Award from the Canada Council for the Arts.

 Related Companies